 - Kilkenny County Council Library Service have been awarded Age Friendly status for all 8 branches throughout the County and the Mobile Library.

 - Reader Pens purchased for each library in Kilkenny.
 These pens read words and full lines of text aloud for independent reading.

 - Continued to provide Age Friendly programming in 2023, highlights included:

-- Genealogy Workshops.
+- o Genealogy Workshops.

-- Biodiversity Workshops.
+- o Biodiversity Workshops.

-- Craft Workshops.
+- o Craft Workshops.

-- Language Classes.
+- o Language Classes.

-- Libraries as spaces for life-long.
+- o Libraries as spaces for life-long.

 - With funding from KCETB our libraries provided classes on Sewing, Felt-toy making, Irish language classes and Patchwork